oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/lxd_custom.md

 systemctl is-active networking
 ```

-See which case this falls into, if it's the former active and the latter inactive, you need to reinstall/DD a system that isn't configured this way, or switch the local machine to use ifupdown to manage network execution
+See which case this falls into, if it's the former active and the latter inactive, you need to reinstall/DD a system that isn't configured this way, or switch the local machine to use ifupdown/ifupdown2 to manage network execution

 ```
 # Judge for yourself whether you need to disable the original network management or not